Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <span id="linkf65a36fd_978a_4bff_9c93_a782e1359574" class="anchor"></span>Table
-'[Data Structure Unique Application Identifier](#linkf65a36fd_978a_4bff_9c93_a782e1359574)' shows unique identifier for the OPTIGA™ application which gets used with the [OpenApplication](#openapplication) command.
+'[Data Structure Unique Application Identifier](#linkf65a36fd_978a_4bff_9c93_a782e1359574)' shows unique identifier for the OPTIGA™ Trust M application which gets used with the [OpenApplication](#openapplication) command.

 56. > Data Structure Unique Application